 - Necessary tools and skills: Objective-C, Java, C, C++, C#, VB.net.

-- Faster graphic performance.
+- Faster graphics performance.

-- Allow rich user interface and / or heavy graphics.
+- Allow rich user interface and/or heavy graphics.

-- Not easy to reuse the code on other platforms and the coding is complicated, time consuming because one app has to be developed in multiple times to reach different distribution portals; expensive methodology; difficult ongoing maintenance; non-portable.
+- Not easy to reuse the code on other platforms and the coding is complicated, time-consuming because one app has to be developed in multiple times to reach different distribution portals; expensive methodology; difficult ongoing maintenance; non-portable.